Friends Drift Inn Food Preservation

 If you have never worked with hot peppers before, a few words of caution.
 Please wear gloves.
 I even wear gloves when I pick hot peppers in the fields.
 Hot peppers can make your hands burns down to the bone; at least it feels that way.
 Do not touch ANY part of your body when you are working with hot peppers, even the mild hot peppers.
 If you forget, use Dawn dish washing liquid immediately.
 If that does not work, rinse affected area with alcohol.

 Watching the Budget

-Drying your own peppers is satisfying.
-You know how they were processed…simply and without chemical preservatives.
+At any rate, drying peppers is satisfying.
+You know how they were processed – simply and without chemical preservatives.

-On those days, I wash them, pat them dry and throw them on a cheap little kitchen dehydrator.
+Dehyrdating peppers is easy.
+I put on gloves.
+I wash them, pat them dry and throw them in a food dehydrator.
 Depending on the peppers, drying time is 6 – 10 hours.